What does it take to be President? What are the issues?

 OpenSecrets.org: non-partisan, non-profit research group that tracks money in politics.

 To track issues and candidates in public opinion polls:

 Pollster: from the Huffington Post.
 Focuses on political races and presidential approval polls.

-Polling the Nations: “database of public opinion polls containing the full text of 500,000 questions and responses from 14,000+ surveys conducted from 1986 through the present in the United States and 100 other countries around the world.”
+Polling the Nations: Public opinion polls from 14,000+ surveys conducted from 1986 through the present in the U.S. and 100 other countries around the world.”
 Logout when done (1 user limit).

 For additional library and web sources, see the

 Middlebury College Commentaries: